embulk/gradle-embulk-plugins/README.md

 ### How to migrate old-style `build.gradle` of your Embulk plugins

-1. Upgrade your Gradle wrapper to `5.5.1`.
+1. Upgrade your Gradle wrapper to `6.0.1` or later.
-    * This plugin does not work with Gradle 6 yet.
 2. Define `group`, `version`, and `description` in your Gradle project.
     * `group` should **NOT** be `"org.embulk"` unless your project is under: https://github.com/embulk.
 For example:
       ```